-East County Fire and Rescue serves the community with a combination full-time, part-time, and volunteer personnel providing 24-hour on-duty coverage for the district.
+East County Fire and Rescue serves the community with a combination full-time and volunteer personnel providing 24-hour on-duty coverage for the district.

-The district's three 24-hour shifts (A, B, and C) work 24 hours on-duty and 48 hours off duty with each full-time employee assigned to this schedule having one shift per month that they are not scheduled to work (Kelly shift) to reduce their workweek to 50.6 hours in accordance with the collective bargaining agreement (ECFR & Local 2444 IAFF, 2022).
-Part-time firefighter/emergency medical technicians are also assigned to each of the three shifts with each part-time employee working half the number of shifts that are worked by a full-time firefighter, providing a minimum work week of 25.3 hours.
+The district's three 24 shifts (A, B, and C) work 24hrs on duty, 72hrs off duty, 48hrs on duty, and then 72hrs off duty (referred to as a 1-3-2-3 schedule).
+Each full-time employee assigned to this schedule has one shift per month that they are not scheduled to work (Kelly shift) to reduce their workweek to 50.6 hours in accordance with the collective bargaining agreement (ECFR & Local 2444 IAFF, 2024).
+The district's volunteers generally respond from home to staff the district's water tenders when needed and/or self-schedule to work two shifts per month.

-A Fragile Staffing Model
+Staffing Model